CloudAndHeat/talks/2018/hassle-free-kubernetes-on-openstack/PITCHME.md

 ---

-### Kubernetes over Openstack
+## Kubernetes over Openstack

+- Openstack, an Open Source software for building Public and Private Clouds
+- A collection of service for Compute, Network, Storage resources, and more
+- Openstack Magnum for the automated deployment of k8s clusters
+- Creation of Cluster templates
+- Creation of multiple clusters, based on those templates.
+- No manual installation of Kubernetes required !

 Note:
 - What is Openstack ?
 Cloud platform / sofware
-#- Openstack Heat to deploy templates on Openstack
+- Openstack Heat to deploy templates on Openstack
 - Openstack Magnum using Openstack Heat to deploy k8s clusters on Openstack
 - customer needs
+- Production setup : 3 k8s Master nodes, running on different nodes.

 ---

-### Books & pieces of documentations
+## Books & pieces of documentations

 - The Kubernetes Book by Nigel Poulton
 - PWK : https://labs.play-with-k8s.com/